Great Calva: Summit

 A cairn stands at the top of the south ridge with another a little to the north at the highest point.
 The remains of an old fence runs between the two.
 A few yards east of the summit a stone windshelter has been constructed.
 There is some rock in evidence but grass and heather predominate.

 The view southward, particularly from the lower cairn is unexpectedly good.
 Looking directly down the Glenderaterra Valley and the Vale of St John, the gap gives an unimpeded view as far as Loughrigg and Steel Fell.
 Additionally above the flanks of Lonscale Fell Great Gable and the Scafells appear.
 The nearer fells by contrast turn their backs upon Great Calva, the northward vista being less inspiring.

 Ascents

 Great Calva is mainly covered in heather, which makes walking relatively difficult.
-From the north west an approach can be made from Orthwaite, following a bridleway between Great Cockup and Little Calva to the col between Knott and the summit.
-Alternatively Great Calva can be climbed up the pathless south ridge from Skiddaw Forest, which creates a number of options for starting points.
+Approaching from the northwest, one can take the bridleway between Great Cockup and Little Calva from Orthwaite to reach the col between Knott and the summit.
+Alternatively, Great Calva can be climbed up the pathless south ridge from Skiddaw Forest, which creates a number of options for starting points.
 The Skiddaw House supply road follows Dash Beck up from Peter House Farm, or a good track runs alongside the Caldew from the road at Mosedale.
 Access is also possible up the Glenderaterra valley from the south, starting either from the Gale Road car park or the vicinity of Threlkeld.